4dboard/Proxy-yxorP/README.md

 ## Contributing to the Project

-Pull requests are evaluated and approved by the development team.
-If you want to talk about the changes you want to make, please create a new issue for that purpose.
-If possible, please ensure that tests are updated on a regular basis in order to avoid misconceptions.
+Before pull requests may be implemented in the production environment, they must be evaluated and authorized by the development team.
+Please open a new issue with the appropriate subject title to discuss the modifications you want to make to the document.
+Please make every effort to keep tests current in order to minimize the chance of wrong interpretation of results.
+We appreciate all of your assistance and support.

 ![image](https://user-images.githubusercontent.com/6468571/152181962-33e4e658-5fbc-4b2d-9366-7147e9fabe65.png)